GHAliceC/Getting-and-Cleaning-Data-Course-Project_Coursera/README.md

 # Getting and Cleaning Data Course Project_Coursera
-### This repo include four files, including README.md, CodeBook.md, run_analysis.R and tidy.txt, the R script achieves:
+### This repo includes four files: README.md, CodeBook.md, run_analysis.R and tidy.txt, the R script achieves:

 * Load the activity_labels and features data
 * Keep only the mean and standard deviation columns in dataset